Bilingual Homeschooling: 5 Spanglish Families Share

 Spanish Mama: What challenges have you faced so far?

 Jana: Having 5 children under 7 to start!
 Homeschooling while pregnant and with littles means you need to give yourself grace and embrace the season you are in.
 As far as language learning, getting through our first child’s Spanish strike was stressful.
-I took them not wanting to speak Spanish personal.
+I took them not wanting to speak Spanish personally.
 Now, I’ve learned to just keep things consistent and playful, and they will come through.
 Understanding the different phases of language learning has also been super helpful to know what is developmentally appropriate and what to realistically expect from our children at each level.

 Miranda: You need to invest a lot more time when you do not use a pre-made curriculum.
 I find that a lot of Spanish materials, tools and resources are for people or kids that want to learn Spanish.
 It is harder to find resources for fluent children who want to ‘learn’ in Spanish (e.g. mathematics, history, science, etc.).
-Also, it has been a challenge to find quality Spanish books and materials with diverse characters
+Also, it has been a challenge to find quality Spanish books and materials with diverse characters.

 Carrie: One of our biggest challenges to homeschooling thus far is staying motivated.
 We struggled a bit to get into a good routine and to be sure we got enough school work done at a good pace.
 I love the flexibility of homeschooling, but it is easy for me to abuse that power too.
 I found that our weeks went a lot smoother when I prepped in advance and had a good schedule for us, but there were probably a bit too many weeks when I didn’t prepare and felt the effects of that too.